How can we help you?

 Speech-language pathology covers the evaluation, diagnosis, and treatment of communication, voice, swallowing, and language disorders.

-These services are highly focused on the individual given the
+These services are highly focused on the individual given the wide range and nature of speech and language disorders.

 Occupational therapy costs range from $40 to $200 per visit and will include an initial evaluation.
 Your insurance will generally require a physician’s referral for coverage.
 Medicare Part B covers occupational therapy in an outpatient setting if recommended by your doctor.
 Talk to your health care and insurance providers to understand more about what your payment obligations will be under Medicare.